cabuelow/shark-conservation-multiple-outcomes/README.md

 **TODO**

-1. Consider options for other modelling packages - make pro-con list to make final decision for way forward
-    - {Hmsc} - con, can't do ZINB, can do spatial autocorrelation
-    - R INLA - pro, can do ZINB, amd
-    - {brms} - to investigate...can it do spatial autocorrelation
-    - python
-2. Consider how to deal with spatial autocorrelation (will depend on which modelling framework we choose in 1.)
-3. Fit all models and evaluate predictive capacity with x-validation
+1. Get a good model fit
+2. Consider interactions with human gravity
+3. Check for spatial autocorrelation in residuals
-4. Make counterfactual predictions of shark MaxN if we conserve and manage everywhere
+4. Make counterfactual predictions